 \subsection{Decoding}

 The goal of decoding is to find $\by$ such that $\by = \operatorname{argmax} _{\by} P(\by |\bx)$.
-Unfortunately, it is not computationally feasible to use the likelihood algorithm in Section \ref{sec:linf} to find the \textit{best} sequence $\by$, even with a heuristic like beam search.
-Instead, we search for the sequence $\by$ and ordering $\bo$ that maximizes the joint probability $P(\by, \bo | \bx)$: The formula for $P(\by, \bo|\bx)$ is given by Formula \ref{joineqn}.
+Unfortunately, it is not computationally feasible to use the likelihood algorithm in \S\ref{sec:linf} to find the \textit{best} sequence $\by$, even with a heuristic like beam search.
+Instead, we use beam search to heuristically identify the sequence $\by$ and ordering $\bo$ that maximize the \textit{joint} probability $P(\by, \bo | \bx)$: The formula for $P(\by, \bo|\bx)$ is given by Equation \ref{joineqn}.

-We use beam search to heuristically optimize this quantity.
 Each hypothesis is a prefix-suffix pair.
-Our beam search starts with a single hypothesis: an empty prefix and suffix, represented by start- and end-of-sentence tokens.
-At a given timestep, each hypothesis is expanded, producing a distribution over possible actions: adding a token on the left, adding a token on the right, or joining.
-The $k$ best continuations are kept based on their joint probabilities.
+We start with a single hypothesis: an empty prefix and suffix, represented by start- and end-of-sentence tokens.
+At a given timestep, each hypothesis is expanded by considering the distribution over possible actions: adding a token on the left, adding a token on the right, or joining.
+The $k$ best continuations are kept based on their (joint) probabilities.
 Generation stops once all hypotheses are complete (i.e. the prefix and suffix are joined).